ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-quic.md

 ## Identifying as QuicTransport

-In order to identify itself as a QuicTransport application, QuicTransport relies on TLS Application-Layer Protocol Negotiation {{!RFC7301}}.
+In order to identify itself as a WebTransport application, QuicTransport relies on TLS Application-Layer Protocol Negotiation {{!RFC7301}}.
 The user agent MUST request the ALPN value of "wq" and it MUST NOT establish the session unless that value is accepted.